 Apart from the business part which surely makes you a better professional in what you do, you still get to travel to a new place, get to see a different city, try some new local food, and see local landmarks or tourist attractions.
 Moreover, often you’ll have the chance to attend an official event afterparty, and together with the points above, what more is there to ask for?

-Finally, as you can probably tell by now, we just can’t wait for our first physical edition of the World Congress since the last time we hung out back in 2019.
+Finally, as you can probably tell by now, we just can’t wait for our first physical edition of the World Congress since the last time we hung out back in 2022.
 We are sure this one is going to be our best World Congress yet, so get ready and join us for the ride.
-See you on June 14th and 15th in Berlin!
+See you on July 27 (2023) in Berlin!